Dynamic Inventory Management with Mean-Field Competition: Numerical Experiments

 These steps are repeated until convergence of the sequence $\{\overline{\delta}^{(n)}\}_{n\geq 0}$ to within a specified tolerance\footnote{In the following numerical examples, we identify the algorithm as converged if the standard error of $\overline{\delta}^{(n+1)}$ and $\overline{\delta}^{(n)}$ is not more than $10^{-12.5}$.
 We do not claim that equilibrium is guaranteed to exist or is unique, but for all sets of parameters considered, convergence was attained and was found not to depend on the initializing $\overline{\delta}$.
-More numerical details and explanations can be found in Appendix \ref{exp:NumericalUniqueness}.}, and we drop the counting index in the final mean quote process. \end{enumerate} Once convergence is attained, we will have found a function $f$ which satisfies the conditions of equilibrium given in Definition \ref{def:mean_field_equilibrium}, given by $f(t,q) = \delta^*(t,q;\overline{\delta})$.
+More numerical details and explanations can be found in Appendix \ref{exp:NumericalUniqueness}.}, and we drop the counting index in the final mean spread process. \end{enumerate} Once convergence is attained, we will have found a function $f$, given by $f(t,q) = \delta^*(t,q;\overline{\delta})$, along with its corresponding process $P^f$ which satisfy the conditions of equilibrium given in Definition \ref{def:mean_field_equilibrium}.